What To Do in Dubrovnik: A Guide of the Top Things To Do in Dubrovnik, Croatia by JetSettingFools.com

 #4 Go to the Top of Mt Srd

-The views, however, are not the only Dubrovnik attraction on the hilltop.
-At the top of Mt.
-Srd, visitors will also find a historic fortress, a war museum inside Fort Imperial detailing the Croatian War for Independence and the landmark stone cross.
+Visitors will also find a historic fortress, a war museum inside Fort Imperial detailing the Croatian War for Independence and a landmark stone cross.

-The Dubrovnik viewpoint restaurant, Panorama, offers an exceptional mountaintop dining experience (but is also open for guests who just want to enjoy a cocktail with a view!).
+A Dubrovnik viewpoint restaurant offers an exceptional mountaintop dining experience or if you just want to enjoy a beverage with a outstanding vista!

 Getting to the Top of Mount Srd